-Hit the cancel button and add all of the other ingredients: the vegetables, spices, water, pasta, and the rest of the vegetable broth to the Instant Pot.
+Hit the cancel button and add all of the other ingredients: the vegetables, spices, water, vinegar, pasta, and the rest of the vegetable broth to the Instant Pot.

 Stir around, mixing the ingredients - make sure the tomato paste dissolves and the pasta is pushed down as much into the sauce as possible.
 Then, place the lid on the Instant Pot and lock it in place.
 Check to make sure the valve is sealed.

 Press the Manual button and use + or – to adjust the time to 8 minutes.
 The Instant Pot will now start building up pressure, which usually takes a couple of minutes.
 It then cooks the pasta for you, counting down the minutes on the screen to zero.

 When the 8 minutes are up, you will hear the Instant Pot beeping.
 Carefully quick release the pressure by moving the valve to one side, keeping face and hands away.
 You can use a towel to do so, and can even place it over the valve to catch the steam and any liquid that might spray out.

 Once the pressure is released, you can open the lid and stir the pasta.
 Taste test it, and add more seasonings if needed.
 Place into a bowl and garnish with fresh basil and nutritional yeast if you like!
 (We used some cashew cheese in the picture)